msu/csci-432-fall2022/project/part2.md

 1. Description of the input.
 2. Description of the output.
 3. Pseudocode for the algorithm.
-(Can be either your own or a snippet from a paper or book.
+(Can be either your own or a snippet from a paper, book, or website.
 If the latter, please fully cite).
 Be sure to include line numbers.
 4. Give an example, and walk through the code.
 This part can be hand-written or written on a board and then included in your document as a picture.
 5. Provide a decrementing function that proves that this terminates.
 (Proof that it is a decrementing function is not necessary).
+6. As usual, a list of references used.
+Be sure to explain how you used each reference.

 This should be written as a coherent document, not as a bulleted list of responses to the items listed above.

 I have provided a handwritten example in D2L.
 Group assignments can also be found in D2L (and the email).

-Problem selections:
+Apologies if the handwritting is difficult to decipher.
+I wrote this on a flight.

+Algorithm Choices:

 1. Matrix multiplication: Given two, square real-valued matrices, A and B, compute their product AB.